thombashi/elasticsearch-faker/README.rst

       -h, --help                      Show this message and exit.

     Commands:
-      generate    Generate fake data and put it to Elasticsearch provider
-      show-stats
-      validate    Check that a faker template file is well formed. version     Show version information
+      generate    Generate fake data and put it to an Elasticsearch index. provider    Show or search providers for template. show-stats  Fetch and show statistics of an index. validate    Check that a faker template file is well formed. version     Show version information.

       Issue tracker: https://github.com/thombashi/elasticsearch-faker/issues

 ::

-    Usage: elasticsearch-faker generate [OPTIONS] HOST
+    Usage: elasticsearch-faker generate [OPTIONS] ENDPOINT

-      Generate fake data and put it to Elasticsearch
+      Generate fake data and put it to an Elasticsearch index.

     Options:
       --index NAME           Name of an index to create.
 Defaults to 'test_index'.
       --mapping PATH         Path to a mapping file.
+See also https://www.elastic. co/guide/en/elasticsearch/reference/current/explicit-
+                             mapping.html
       --template PATH        Path to a faker template file.
       -n, --num-doc INTEGER  Number of generating documents.
 Using bulk API if the value equals or greater than two.
 Defaults to 1000.